Ritomo Miyata

-Ritomo Miyata (宮田莉朋, Miyata Ritomo) is a Japanese racing driver who competes in the FIA Formula 2 Championship for ART Grand Prix as part of the TGR Driver Challenge Program and serves as a reserve driver in the FIA World Endurance Championship for Toyota.
+Ritomo Miyata (宮田 莉朋, Miyata Ritomo) is a Japanese racing driver who competes in the FIA Formula 2 Championship for Hitech TGR as part of the TGR Driver Challenge Program and serves as a reserve driver in the FIA World Endurance Championship for Toyota.
 In Japanese motorsport, Miyata won the Super Formula Championship and Super GT, both in 2023 with TOM'S.